15 RVs with Custom-Built Bunk Beds Added

 RVs with bunk beds are the go-to for family camping.
 But you don't necessarily have to buy a bunkhouse model RV in order to have plenty of sleeping space for everyone in your camper.

-Adding bunks to an RV that doesn’t come with them is an option as well.
+Adding bunks to your is an option as well.
 Scroll down to be inspired by photos of motorhomes, fifth wheels, and travel trailers with bunk beds built in them by their owners.

 Bunk Beds Built in a Slide-Out

-Usually the furniture in a slide is fairly easy to remove, even if it's built in, and the space left behind us often the perfect size for a bed, whether one you buy and anchor to the RV, or one you build, like the ones shown below.
+Usually the furniture in a slide is fairly easy to remove, even if it's built-in.
+And the space left behind is often the perfect size for a bed, whether you buy one and anchor it to the RV, or you build one, like the ones shown below.

 Later they got even more creative and turned the bunks into an adorable playhouse, which you can see here.

-RV Closets Converted to Bunks
+RV Closets Modified to Add Bunks

-Several RV owners have added bunks to a Class A by converting a hallway wardrobe to a mid bunk space, like RV owners Aaron and Mandy Wilson did in their motorhome, shown below.
+Several RV owners have added bunks to a Class A by converting a hallway wardrobe to a mid-bunk space, like RV owners Aaron and Mandy Wilson did in their motorhome, shown below.

 Below is a picture of their boys' bedroom, which is their toy hauler's garage with custom-built bunk beds added.

 Master Bedrooms Converted to a Bunk Room

-In this photo from WhereWildOnesRoam, you can see how much floor space as well as storage space was created after the original bed was removed and bunk beds were built and added.
+In this photo from WhereWildOnesRoam, you can see how much floor space as well as storage space was created after the original bed was removed and bunk beds were added.
 You can see more photos of this RV on Instagram at @WhereWildOnesRoam.